cmd-coffee/documentation/README.md

 > While we frequency have beans that are organically grown, our roasting process and facilities are not organically certified.

 2. Do you have a dark roast?
 > In order to preserve the original tasting notes of each bean, we roast light-medium.
-However, we have beans that have a rich mouth feel and other qualities that seem "dark."
+However, we have beans that have a rich mouthfeel and other qualities that seem "dark."
 If you want a "dark roast" try out the "Meeting Day" blend.

 3. How do you calculate sales tax and shipping?
 > Shipping is included in the price you see in the product listing.
 There is no sales tax on coffee beans.